Tutorial

 Press Open Raw and select emd13771_isonet.mrc to load it.
 Use mouse actions to navigate (drag to move, mouse wheel to zoom), and adjust image contrast via the spinbox of Bright and Contrast.
 Display xy slices at different z positions by scrolling the mouse wheel over the spinbox of z or dragging the bar.

 Press Save Path and choose a folder to save the result (e.g., the current path xxx/tutorial).
-MPicker will create a folder xxx/tutorial/emd13771_isonet to save the result for this tomogram, and a file xxx/tutorial/emd13771_isonet.config for reloading your project later.
+MPicker will create a folder xxx/tutorial/emd13771_isonet to save the result for this tomogram, and a file xxx/tutorial/emd13771_isonet.config for reloading the project later.

 load_data

-• Load membrane segmentation
+Load membrane segmentation

 Press Mask, select Open Mask, and choose the segmentation file seg_post_id0_thres_0.60_gauss_0.50_voxel_150.mrc.